piusjohn/piusjohn/README.md

 # 👋 About Me

-I'm a software developer passionate about building efficient, scalable, and maintainable software systems.
+I'm a Cloud AI Application Developer passionate about building intelligent, scalable, and production-ready applications on the cloud.

-My interests are centered around backend engineering, systems programming, command-line applications, and software architecture.
-I enjoy solving technical problems, exploring low-level concepts, and continuously improving the quality and performance of the applications I build.
+I work primarily with **Go** and **Python**, deploying AI-powered solutions on **AWS** and **GCP**.
+I enjoy solving complex technical problems, integrating AI into real-world applications, and designing cloud architectures that scale.

 Currently focused on strengthening my expertise in:
-- Backend development
+- Cloud AI application development (AWS & GCP)
-- Concurrent programming
+- Building and integrating AI/ML powered backends
-- System design fundamentals
+- Scalable microservices with Go and Python
-- Performance optimization
+- Cloud-native architecture & infrastructure
-- Clean architecture & maintainable code
+- Performance optimization & clean code
 - Modern application development

 ---

 ## 🚀 Current Focus

-- Building practical projects with Go
+- Building AI-powered cloud applications with Go & Python
-- Exploring concurrency and parallel execution
+- Deploying and managing services on AWS & GCP
-- Improving debugging and problem-solving skills
+- Integrating LLMs and AI APIs into production systems
-- Learning scalable software design patterns
+- Improving cloud architecture and infrastructure skills
-- Writing cleaner and more optimized code
+- Writing cleaner, more optimized, and maintainable code
-- Developing professional-grade applications
+- Developing professional-grade scalable applications

 ---